 We know from experience that these programs are a worthwhile – and incredibly cost-effective – investment in our collective future.
 Donate now to support this work.

 Learning Enrichment Grants

-These grants of $200 to $1,000 are open to educators in Corvallis public schools to foster deeper learning and engagement with students.
-Since 1997, more than $450,000 has been awarded through this program.
+These grants of $200 to $5,000 are open to educators in Corvallis public schools to foster deeper learning and engagement with students.
+Since 1997, nearly $500,000 has been awarded through this program.
 These grants are funded by individual donors, endowed funds, and the fundraising activities of the Corvallis Public Schools Foundation.
 Grants are reviewed and selected by a Grants Committee comprised of members of the CPSF Board of Trustees.
-Applications are due October 9, 2017 and recipients will be notified in late November.
+Applications are due October 9, 2017 and recipients will be notified in early December.
 Apply for a Learning Enrichment Grant here or view grant details and previously funded grant awards here.

 Golden Apple Awards